Doctor Of Ministry

 Services Each candidate for the Doctor of Ministry degree must register each term for Continuing Major Project Services when the final course has been completed or upon submission of the Topic Overview (whichever comes first).
 Enrollment in Continuing Major Project Services must continue without break until the major project is successfully defended and presented for binding.

 DM 765 Preaching Through the Old Testament: The Message of the Books (3) Offered on campus: Aug.
 '20.
 The very arrangement of the books of the Bible presents an unfolding revelation of truth.
 Students will explore the overall central message of each Old Testament book and develop selected sermons that connect each book to its overall context in Scripture.
 Helpful introductory and summary material will be discussed.

-DM 767 Effective Expository Preaching (3) Offered on campus: May ’19; online: Spring odd, Summer even.
+DM 767 Effective Expository Preaching (3) Offered online: Spring odd, Summer even.
 A detailed study of the basis, principles, and implementation of expository preaching.
 The course is designed to help the student increase his commitment and comfort with the process of preaching through books of the Bible.
 The class will focus on sermon exegesis, exposition and delivery with an emphasis on sermon preparation.